 What moved it now?

 The House did its part first.
 It passed the CLARITY Act on July 17, 2025 by a 294-134 bipartisan vote.
 The bill then spent close to a year grinding through the Senate, in pieces, across two committees.
 The Senate Agriculture Committee advanced its own version in January, alongside a companion measure called the Digital Commodity Intermediaries Act.
 On May 14, 2026, Banking passed its part 15-9.
+On June 1, 2026, the bill reached the Senate Legislative Calendar, which is what opened the door to a floor vote.

 The political pressure is loud.
 Treasury Secretary Scott Bessent used a White House appearance to press both chambers.
 "The most important thing we can do is to make digital assets come into the United States.
 Make the U.S. the home," he said, urging lawmakers to "get CLARITY done."
 He took a shot at lightly regulated offshore platforms, calling them the "wild, wild west," and tied much of crypto's scams and chaos to unclear rules outside the country.
 Bessent drew one hard line on what the bill is not: a government-issued digital dollar.
 "There will be no Central Bank Digital Currency," he said, calling a CBDC "the first step toward tracking."